MicrosoftDocs/cpp-docs/docs/windows/latest-supported-vc-redist.md

 | X86 | [https://aka.ms/vs/17/release/vc_redist.x86.exe](https://aka.ms/vs/17/release/vc_redist.x86.exe) | Permalink for latest supported x86 version |
 | X64 | [https://aka.ms/vs/17/release/vc_redist.x64.exe](https://aka.ms/vs/17/release/vc_redist.x64.exe) | Permalink for latest supported x64 version.
 The X64 Redistributable package contains both ARM64 and X64 binaries.
 This package makes it easy to install required Visual C++ ARM64 binaries when the X64 Redistributable is installed on an ARM64 device. |

-Download other languages and versions, including versions for long term servicing release channels (LTSC), from [my.visualstudio.com](https://my.visualstudio.com/).
+Download other versions, including for long term servicing release channels (LTSC), from [my.visualstudio.com](https://my.visualstudio.com/).

+> [!NOTE]
+> The Visual C++ Redistributable for Visual Studio 2015-2022 does not have separate packages for each language.
+It contains EULAs for all supported languages.

 > [!NOTE]
 > Some of the downloads that are mentioned in this article are currently available on [my.visualstudio.com](https://my.visualstudio.com/).
 Make sure to log in by using a Visual Studio Subscription account so that you can access the download links.
 If you're asked for credentials, use your existing Visual Studio subscription account.
 Or, create a free account by selecting the link in **No account?
 Create one!**